donnierussellii/donnierussellii.github.io/MysteryHack/readme.txt

-To play the game you'll need to unzip the following files into a single folder on your DOS machine: replacement files.zip    <--- Needed for the help and scoring system old hack.zip             <--- The unmodified file I received
+To play the game you'll need to unzip the following files into a single folder on your DOS machine: missing files.zip    <--- Needed for the help and scoring system old hack.zip         <--- The unmodified file I received

 Inside the .exe I found the following message (also stored in saved games):
    Sunday 22-MAR-1987 - Ray Dunn, Montreal.